KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 interface to these frameworks in any way.
-You use them the same way you always have.  feature-u merely provides a well defined organizational layer, where the frameworks are automatically setup/configured by accumulating the necessary resources across all your features.
+You use them the same way you always have.  feature-u merely provides a well defined organizational layer, where the frameworks are automatically setup and configured by accumulating the necessary resources across all your features.

 ?? introduce Aspect object and it's accumulation process